acikogun/linux-labs/ha-loadbalancer/README.md

 **HAProxy** is a free, very fast and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications.
 In this stack, it serves as a simple HTTP load balancer and listens on the virtual IP that is allocated by Keepalived.

-**Keepalived** is used for high availability so if one primary server stops working, the load balancer fails over to the backup or secondary server.
+**Keepalived** is used for high availability so if one primary server stops working, the load balancer fails over to the backup/secondary server.

 Keepalived allocates a virtual IP from the same network and binds it to master server.
 When a failover happens, Keepalived removes the virtual IP from the server's configuration and enables it on the backup server that is currently chosen to route traffic.

-The other two servers will the web servers with **apache http server** and to see the load balancing in action, they will serve their private IPs and hostnames.
+Other two servers will be the web servers powered by **apache http server**.

+To see the load balancing in action, they will serve their private IPs and hostnames.

 httpd-1